Clarifai/clarifai-java/README.md

 Getting Started
 ---------------
-Suppose we want to recognize tags for an image on the filesystem.
-Here's how to do that:
+To get a list of tags (objects, concepts, emotions, etc.) for an image or video on the filesystem:
 ```java
 ClarifaiClient clarifai = new ClarifaiClient(APP_ID, APP_SECRET);
 List<RecognitionResult> results =